kythe/kythe/kythe/web/site/examples.md

 serving table created with the `write_tables` binary (see above).

 {% highlight bash %}
-# --listen localhost:8080 allows access from only this machine
+# --listen localhost:8080 allows access from only this machine; change to
+# --listen :8080 to allow access from any machine
 /opt/kythe/tools/http_server \
   --public_resources /opt/kythe/web/ui \
-  --listen :8080 \
+  --listen localhost:8080 \
   --serving_table .kythe_serving
 {% endhighlight %}